czyzby/gdx-setup/README.md

 - More third-party extensions.
 Much, much more.
 - Preferences, favorites.
 Basic data of your application is saved, so you don't have to fill it each time you generate a project.
 File chooser allows you to add your "favorite" workspace folders.
-- Internationalization!
+- Internationalization.
 The application can be translated to different languages.
 It's currently available in English and Polish.
 - Gradle wrapper and running Gradle tasks after generation is entirely optional.
 This can significantly speed up the generation process and limit the project size if you'd prefer to use a globally installed Gradle application.